jhu-idc/idc-golang/README.md

 Set the `JsonApiUrl.Username` and `JsonApiUrl.Password` to execute an authenticated request.
 In order to trigger HTTP Basic Auth, `JsonApiUrl.Username` must be a non-empty string.

 Authenticated requests may be useful when access to the resource is denied to the anonymous user, e.g. by a restricted access flag on the media.

+Be alert when using the `Resolve` function to retrieve related resources.
+If you used HTTP basic auth to retrieve a JsonApiResponse and wish to resolve a relationship reference, you want to invoke `ResolveWithBasicAuth` instead.